Call Now For Fast Friendly Service (978) 710-8667

 - Round Pools: Diameter & Wall Height

 Measure on the outside of your pool.
-You may have to dig down to reach the bottom track the wall sits in.
-Measure from the very bottom of the wall, to the top of the pool wall (just under the top rail).
-If you need to dig, be careful not to hit the pool wall, or dig under the pool wall.
-Always fill holes back in and compact dirt.
+You may have to dig down to reach the bottom of the wall track.
+Measure from the very bottom of the wall to the top of the pool wall (just under the top rail), if you have to dig be careful not to hit the pool wall with your shovel.

 Above-Ground Pool Liner Types

-The first type is “overlap”, and it is the cheapest.
-You can identify this type because it hangs down on the outside of the pool.
+The first type is called an “overlap liner,” and it is the cheapest.
+You can identify this kind because it hangs down on the outside of the pool.
 If you see more than 2 inches of liner on the outside of your pool, it is an overlap.
-It’s the cheapest for a reason, it is usually thin.
-I would sooner line my pool with a trash bag.
-Don’t worry if you have an overlap now, you can replace it with one of the other styles.
+It’s the cheapest for a reason; it is usually thin.
+I would sooner line my swimming pool with a trash bag.
+Don’t worry if you have an overlap now; you can replace it with one of the other styles.
+There are some quality overlap liners; it is just that most are not so.

-The next type is called “beaded”.
-This type snaps into a channel on the inside of your pool.
-The channel hangs just under the top rail.
-The only thing you will see on the outside of this pool is the white bead channel (hangs down about an 3/4 of an inch), and maybe a sliver of grey or silver above that.
-Most bead channel is made of plastic.
-If you have a metal bead channel, you my friend have a good pool, and standard beaded liners will not fit in this type.
-See discription of Ester Williams, and Johnny Weissmuller beads below.
+The next liner type is called “beaded liner.”
+Beaded liners snap into a channel on the inside of your pool just under the top rail.
+The bead channel hangs just under the top-rail.
+The only thing you will see on the outside of this pool wall is the white bead channel (hangs down about a 3/4 of an inch), and maybe a sliver of grey or silver above that.
+Most bead channel is plastic.
+If you have a metal bead channel, you have a good pool, and standard beaded liners will not fit in this metal bead type.
+See the description of Ester Williams, and Johnny Weissmuller beads below.

-Beaded liners are good, the only knock on them, is that the plastic style bead receiver stretches out, and the liner pops out.
+Beaded liners are decent, the only knock on them is that the plastic style bead receivers required to attach them to the pool stretch out over time, or that the liner pops out.
 I would never install an overlap or beaded liner in a pool I owned.
-Not unless I had a metal bead channel like in an: Esther Williams, Johnny Weissmuller, or Buster Crabbe.
+Not unless I had a metal bead channel like in an: Esther Williams, Johnny Weissmuller, or Buster Crabbe/Aquasports Pools LLC.

-The last type is called “V-bead” or “J-hook”.
-This is the only type of liner I would install.
-This can be installed on almost any above-ground pool.
+The last type is called “V-bead” or “J-hook liners.”
+I install more of this than any other kind now.
+You can use it on almost any above-ground pool.
 If you picture the J upside down, you will get the idea of how this type of liner attaches to the top of the pool wall.
+These J-hook liners just hang on the top of the pool wall and are pinched into place when you put on the upper wall track.
+If you are replacing an overlap liner, or your new pool came with white or black combing strips, through them out.

-You will hear another above-ground liner name: “uni-bead”, or “U-bead”, also called “easy-bead” or EZ-Bead, and V or J bead.
-These are all universal bead types, and will fit any pool other than a Johnny Wiessmuller, or Esther williams Pool.
+You will hear another above-ground liner name: “uni-bead,” or “U-bead,” also called “easy-bead” or EZ-Bead, These are all universal bead types and will fit any pool other than a Johnny Weissmuller, Esther Williams Pools.
+Install universal-bead liners as beaded using a bead-track, or attached via the j-hook method.

-Because of there ease of use, all we sell now are EZ Bead liners, unless you have the previously mentioned pools
+Because of their ease of use, all we sell now with our pool packages are EZ Bead/universal liners or the occasional overlap.

 Above Ground Pool Liner Gauge / Mil and Material

-Along with the different styles, all liners come in different thicknesses (thicker is better), often referred to by mil or gauge.
-The problem with just going by gauge is that what one company says is a 25 gauge liner is often only an 18 mil or worse, a 15.
-The liner industry is not regulated, and in an effort to offer lower and lower prices online, some stores and manufacturers have deceptive marketing practices.
-What you really want for your above ground swimming pool, is a 20 mil liner.
+Pool liners also range in durability, with thicker pool liners usually being best.
+Pool liner thickness traditionally described by the terms mil or gauge.
+The problem with just going by the term gauge is that what one company says is a 25 gauge liner is often only a 16 mil or worse, a 14 mil.
+The liner industry is not regulated, and to offer lower and lower prices online, some stores and manufacturers have deceptive marketing practices.
+What you want for your above ground swimming pool, is something close to 20 mils.
 Mil is a real measurement.
 You don’t even want a thicker liner.
-Any thicker, and it will buckle your pool wall.
-20 mil is optimal.
+Any higher, and it will buckle your pool wall.
+20 mil is as thick as you want to attempt to install.

 In very recent years, China has been flooding our market with cheap knock-off liners.
-They copy the pattern from quality vinyl suppliers, and then make cheap knock-offs.
-Many times they’re irregular, that is they’re metric liners that don’t quite fit in standard american size pools.
-So you have to over stretch them.
-Some stretching is normal, but if you stretch a liner to much it becomes very thin!
+They copy the pattern from quality vinyl suppliers and then make crappy knock-offs of our designs.
+Many times they’re irregular, that is they are metric liners that don’t quite fit into standard American size swimming pools.
+So you have to stretch them too much when installing.
+Some pulling is proper to avoid having wrinkles, but if you overextend a liner it becomes weak!

 That’s why we buy liners from local companies and manufacturers we know and trust.
-We buy most of our liners from locally, and from trusted manufacturers.
+We buy most of our above ground pool liners locally, and from trusted manufacturers.

-These are some of the elements that put you toward the higher range, or even higher.
+These are some of the elements that drive up the cost of installation

 - Adding a Foam wall or floor liner guard